 TSA Says It Seized A Record Number Of Firearms At U.S. Airports Last Year

-The Transportation Security Administration is reminding airport travelers its fine to stuff carry-on bags with clothes and toiletries.
+The Transportation Security Administration is reminding airport travelers that it's fine to stuff carry-on bags with clothes and toiletries.
 Just don't pack any heat.

-TSA announced that its officers seized 4,432 guns at checkpoints last year — the most ever in the agency's 18-year history.
-In another sobering statistic, it says that 87% of those guns (some 3,855) were loaded.
+TSA announced that its officers seized 4,432 guns at checkpoints last year — the most in the agency's 18-year history.
+It says that 87% of those guns (some 3,855) were loaded.

 "The continued increase in the number of firearms that travelers bring to airport checkpoints is deeply troubling," TSA Administrator David Pekoske said in a statement Wednesday.

-He points out that it isn't illegal to bring firearms to the airport, but there are well-established rules people need to follow when traveling with guns.
+He points out that it isn't illegal to bring firearms to the airport, but that there are well-established rules people need to follow when traveling with guns.

 "There is a proper way to travel safely with a firearm.
 First and foremost, it should be unloaded," Pekoske said.
 "Then it should be packed in a hard-sided locked case, taken to the airline check-in counter to be declared, and checked."